webshotapi/python-client/README.md

 Full documentation about our api you can find in this website [API DOCS](https://webshotapi.com/docs/python/)

 ## About our service
-You can use our service with free plan for 100 free requests
+You can use our service with free plan with 100 free requests

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)